jbemmel/srl-self-organizing/README.md

 * How to [use Python (pygnmic) to change configuration](https://github.com/jbemmel/srl-self-organizing/blob/main/src/auto-config-agent/auto-config-agent.py#L458)
 * How to [build a custom Docker container](https://github.com/jbemmel/srl-self-organizing/tree/main/Docker) containing the sources

-2 roles currently supported: Spine or Leaf
+3 roles currently supported, as inferred from the hostname: (super)spine or leaf
 * All LLDP neighbors advertise the same port -> rank == port (starting from ethernet-1/1 = Leaf/Spine 1, etc)
 * Could auto-determine role: Some links connected but no LLDP or MAC address instead of SRL port name -> assume this is a leaf node, otherwise spine
-* For now and to keep things simple: role is an agent parameter
+* For now and to keep things simple: role and node ID are derived from the hostname

 YANG model provides parameters:
-* role: leaf|spine
-* AS base: Spine AS number, each Leaf gets <base + rank>
+* AS base: Superspine EBGP AS number, each Leaf gets <base + 1 + rank>
 * Link prefix: IP/mask to use for generating peer-2-peer /31 link addresses
   ( For example: 192.168.0.0/24, spine1=192.168.0.0/31 and leaf1=192.168.0.1/31 )
 * Loopback prefix: IP/mask for generating loopbacks